ccims/gropius/README.md

 ## Production

-> :warning: **Before use in production, change environment variable values starting with `Todo`.
-Also replace all public/private keys found in .env**
+To generate a valid configuration, run `./generate_env.sh`.
+This command will write the `.env` file, configuring all required secrets.

 ```sh
 docker compose up
 ```

 This will provide
-- The public GraphQL API on port 8080: http://localhost:8080/graphiql
-- The login-service REST API on port 3000
+- The frontend on port 4200: http://localhost:4200

 ## Testing